Members of the CHILD Executive Committee meet online with staff

 Responsibilities: The Deputy Director leads/co-leads funding applications and projects to support core CHILD activities and increase the Study’s visibility; contributes to operational and strategic planning; and works with the Director and Co-Director to represent CHILD nationally and internationally among stakeholder groups.

-Professor, Division of Respirology, Department of Medicine, McMaster University
+Professor Emeritus, Division of Respirology, Department of Medicine, McMaster University

-AstraZeneca Endowed Chair in Respiratory Epidemiology
+Former AstraZeneca Endowed Chair in Respiratory Epidemiology

-Researcher, St. Joseph’s Healthcare Hamilton
+Foremer Researcher, St. Joseph’s Healthcare Hamilton

-Allergy and Asthma Research Lead, Dunedin Multidisciplinary Health and Development Study
+Former Allergy and Asthma Research Lead, Dunedin Multidisciplinary Health and Development Study

 Dr. Sears has been involved in many studies investigating the epidemiology and natural history of asthma with particular focus on its frequency, risk factors and characteristics in large populations.
-He has been involved in the Dunedin Study for more than 30 years.
+He was involved in the Dunedin Study for more than 30 years.
 Other of his research interests include assessment of asthma therapies, and the effects of indoor allergens, viral infections, air pollutants, smoking and hormones in respiratory disease.

 Professor, Division of Allergy and Immunology, Department of Pediatrics, University of British Columbia

-Aubrey J. Tingle Professor of Pediatric Immunology
+Aubrey J. Tingle Professor of Pediatric Immunology & Tier 1 Canada Research Chair in Pediatric Precision Health

 Director, Clinical Research, and Investigator, BC Children’s Hospital